BIIFSweden/MariaUlvmar2020-1/code/maskrcnn_vessels/samples/vessels/README.md

 ```

-## Jupyter notebooks
+## Jupyter notebook
-Two Jupyter notebooks are provided as well: `inspect_vessel_data.ipynb` and `inspect_vessel_model.ipynb`.
+A Jupyter notebook is provided as well: `inspect_vessel_model.ipynb`.
-They explore the dataset, run stats on it, and go through the detection process step by step.
+It goes through the detection process step by step.